 The Most Powerful Empathy Machine of All Arts

-On Wednesday I finally went to the movies again.
-Indeed, I was in the offshoot of a mainstream cinema company whose halls rarely attract me with a film.
-Since I’ve only discovered and followed Tarantino’s filmography in my home cinema so far and haven’t enjoyed any of his films in the cinema yet, the time was opportune to watch his new and ninth film at the place it was made for.
-Projected onto a screen - where even the hierarchy of steps and the air sweetened with the scent of popcorn succumbs to the radiantly powerful sound image.
+On Wednesday I finally went to the cinema again.
+Actually, I went to a branch of a mainstream cinema company whose halls rarely attract me with a film.
+Since I’ve only discovered and followed Tarantino’s filmography on my home cinema system, and haven’t yet enjoyed any of his films in the cinema, it was a good time to see his new and ninth film in the place for which it was made.
+Projected on a screen – where even the hierarchy of footsteps and the air sweetened with the smell of popcorn succumb to the radiantly powerful sound image.
 I was full of anticipation.

 Preamble